Arkinas/Rele4/README.md

-# Rele4
+# DHT 22 for Raspberry pi4
-Js script for rele for Rpi4
+Python code for DHT 22/ DHT 11.
-Html button for togle button.
+Number pin 12 for DHT 22
-Use with rele and rpi4
+Number pin 17 for DHN 11